-The Center’s mission is enhance democracy by revealing abuses of power, corruption and betrayal of public trust by powerful public and private institutions, using the tools of investigative journalism.
+The Center’s mission is to serve democracy by revealing abuses of power, corruption and betrayal of public trust by powerful public and private institutions, using the tools of investigative journalism.

 The Center is a nonprofit digital news organization; it is nonpartisan and does no advocacy work.
 The Center is exempt from income taxes.
 Contributions to the Center are tax-deductible.

 The Center is governed by a board of directors, who in turn hires and supervises its executive director.
-The executive director leads an executive team comprised of the executive editor, chief development officer, chief financial officer, and chief digital officer, and managing editors.
+The executive director leads an executive team comprised of the executive editor, chief development officer and managing editors.

-How does the Center choose its investigations?
-(See also How the Center Does its Work)
+How does the Center for Public Integrity choose its investigations?
+(See also How the Center for Public Integrity Does its Work)

 Project and story ideas come internally from across the organization and from meetings with external parties.
 The stories are vetted by the executive director and managing editor who then give preliminary approval for initial investigation.
 A go or no-go decision is made on the basis of preliminary research.
 If the decision is a go, then the Center provides full resources, including staffing and funding, to pursue the story to its end.

-What types of investigations does the Center choose and does the Center handle submissions from whistleblowers?
+What types of investigations does the Center for Public Integrity choose and does the Center handle submissions from whistleblowers?